hapostgres/pg_auto_failover/README.md

 Once the building and installation is done, follow those steps:

-  1. Install a run a monitor
+  1. Install and run a monitor

      ~~~ bash
 	 $ export PGDATA=./monitor